 Never allow liquid to spill into the converter.
-Do not use the cup horn without a splash shield

-Do not allow a microtip or extender to vibrate in air for more than 10 seconds.
-When working with a microtip never allow the OUTPUT CONTROL to be set above the microtip limit "5".
+Do not use the cup horn without a splash shield Do not allow a microtip or extender to vibrate in air for more than 10 seconds.
+When working with a microtip never allow the AMPLITUDE control to be set above the MICROTIP LIMIT "5".
 Ignoring these instructions will cause the microtip to fracture.